On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Introduction and presentation of the results

 To our surprise, we uncovered a dramatically different and very rich situation for the Baumslag-Solitar groups.

 \begin{theoremintro} Whenever ${\abs m},\abs n\neq 1$, the perfect kernel $\PK(\BSo(m,n))$ admits a countably infinite partition into $\BSo(m,n)$-invariant and topologically transitive subspaces.
-One of them is closed; all the other ones are open (for the induced topology). \end{theoremintro}
+For the induced topology on $\PK(\BSo(m,n))$), one of the subspaces is closed; all the other ones are open. \end{theoremintro}